-Your landscaping may look great at a distance ... and secretly wreak havoc on your home's foundation.
+Your landscaping may look great at a distance ... while secretly wreaking havoc on your home's foundation.
 Allowing pine tree roots to damage a foundation is a surefire way to cost yourself thousands in repairs.

 A member of the genus Pinus, pine trees are native to most of the Northern Hemisphere, which makes them easy to grow even for people living in cold climates.
 And yet some people hesitate to use pine trees because they worry that the roots of a pine planted near a house might cause damage to the foundation.
 Good news: that's unlikely to happen if your foundation is in good shape and your trees are planted far enough away.